Arizona Boating Lakes: Lake Havasu - A Boater's Paradise

 ensure that you can explore all the boating Lake Havasu has to offer without fear of running out of gas.Venturing up river towards Topock?
 No fear, as there are two fuel docks open 24-hours if you feel like taking a longer ride.

-Lake Havasu does allow watercraft with two-stroke motors on the lake.
+Unlike some other boating lakes in Arizona, Lake Havasu does allow watercraft with two-stroke motors on the lake.
 However, boaters with two-stroke motors are urged to make sure their vessels are running properly prior to boating on the lake.

 Pack your shorts, flip flops and sunscreen, and see why Lake Havasu City is a boater’s paradise and Arizona’s Playground!